-Definition
+Definition:

-• FMT\LIM.2 Limited availability
+FMT_LIM.2 Limited availability

-FMT\LIM.2.1.
-The TSF shall be designed in a manner that limits its availability so that in conjunction with "Limited capabilities (FMT\LIM.1)", the following policy is enforced [assignment: Limited availability policy].
+FMT_LIM.2.1 The TSF shall be designed in a manner that limits its availability so that in conjunction with "Limited capabilities (FMT_LIM.1)" the following policy is enforced [assignment: Limited availability policy].

-Dependencies: (FMT\LIM.1)
+Dependencies: (FMT_LIM.1)

-The functional requirements FMT\LIM.1 and FMT\LIM.2 assume that there are two types of mechanisms (limitation of capabilities and limitation of availability) which together shall provide protection in order to enforce the same policy or two mutual supportive policies related to the same functionality.
-For example, this allows that:
+The functional requirements FMT_LIM.1 and FMT_LIM.2 assume that there are two types of mechanisms (limitation of capabilities and limitation of availability) which together shall provide protection in order to enforce the same policy or two mutual supportive policies related to the same functionality.
+This allows, for example, that:

-• The TSF is provided without restrictions in the product in its user environment but its
+(i) The TSF is provided without restrictions in the product in its user environment but its capabilities are so limited that the policy is enforced; or conversely

-• The TSF is designed with high functionality but is removed or disabled in the product in its user environment.
+(ii) The TSF is designed with high functionality but is removed or disabled in the product in its user environment.

-5.2 Extended Family FDP\SDC - Stored data confidentiality
+5.1.2 Extended Family FDP_SDC - Stored data confidentiality

-5.2.1 Description
+5.1.2.1 Description

-To define the security functional requirements of the TOE, an additional family (FDP\SDC.1) of the Class FDP (User data protection) is defined here.
+To define the security functional requirements of the TOE an additional family (FDP_SDC.1) of the Class FDP (User data protection) is defined here.

-The family "Stored data confidentiality (FDP\SDC)" is specified as follows.
+The family "Stored data confidentiality (FDP_SDC)" is specified as follows.